amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 - A type is a proposition.
 A typed value is a proof of a theorem.
 The type system guarantees the logical validity of proofs.
 - Constructing a value of a type is an assertion of truth.
 An uninhabited type, the empty set $\empty$, is a falsum, the [absurdity](https://en.wikipedia.org/wiki/Absurdity) $\bot$.
 - A function on types is an implication.
 An identity function is a tautology.
 A bijection is an equivalence.
-A recursive function is an inductive proof.
+A recursive function definition is an inductive proof.
 (Recall, from above, that a function is a product type, namely a set of pairs.)
-- A product type is conjunction.
-A sum type is disjunction.
+- A product type is a conjunction.
+A sum type is a disjunction.
 - A [generalised product type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A0_type) $\Pi$ is universal quantification.
 A [generalised sum type](https://en.wikipedia.org/wiki/Dependent_type#%CE%A3_type) $\Sigma$ is existential quantification. ($\Pi$ and $\Sigma$ are concepts of the dependent type theory discussed below).

 This correspondence clearly shows that programming is a mathematical activity, not a mere commercial trade.